Chipotle Lentil Tostadas

 I’ve always loved adding lentils to soups, and warm salads, especially this one I made not too long ago, with roasted vegetables.
 Recently, I’ve been experimenting more with lentils as a meat replacement.
-Legumes in general are a great meat replacement because they’re a good source of protein, but I realized because lentils break down when they’re cooked, they’re actually a good substitute for ground meat – similar look and texture, but with all of healthier meatless benefits.
+Legumes, in general, are a great meat replacement because they’re a good source of protein, but I realized because lentils break down when they’re cooked, they’re actually a good substitute for ground meat – similar look and texture, but with all of healthier meatless benefits.

 Red, yellow or orange lentils will break down when cooked.
 Green or brown ones will hold their shape better.
 You pick!

-- 1 tablespoon canola oil
+- 1 tablespoon olive oil

-- 1 medium onion, diced
+- 1 small onion diced

-- 1 medium poblano pepper, seeded and diced
+- 1 medium poblano pepper seeded and diced

-- 1 large garlic clove, minced
+- 1 large garlic cloves minced

 - 3 teaspoons chili powder